samtrion/set-pal/README.md

 # Description
-Script for automated placement of the Microsoft PartnerId in the azure user account
+Script for automated placement of the Microsoft PartnerId in the azure user account.

+This script has been run successfully on Windows systems and Azure Cloud Shell so far.
+Linux systems and MacOS systems are theoretically also executable, but without guarantee.

 ## How to execute on Windows
 1. Download `set-pal.ps1` file